 How do I submit a new calf registration file from CattleMax to the Breed Association?

-The calves eligible for registration will be shown when you go to the Cattle tab > View All Groups and Interfaces > choose your breed association name.
+The calves eligible for registration will be shown when you go to the Cattle tab > Industry Data Interfaces in the lower right hand corner of the screen> choose your breed association name.
 Only calves that do not have any data in the Registration # line will appear for review on this form.

 If there are errors (information missing from the calf record which the association requires), there will be an Error noted rather than the checkbox.
 To correct the Error(s), click Edit to be shown what is missing or in error on that record.
 Once the information is completed, the checkbox will then appear for your use.

 You can select the calves you want to submit for registration by checking the box beside their ID, or if you want to submit all, check the box in the header.
 Once everything is correct and you are ready to submit/upload to your breed association, click the Download Electronic Registration File of Selected Animals button at the bottom then save the file to your computer desktop for easy access.

 I sent the new calf registration file to the Breed Association.
 Now what?

 Choose the scenario below that best fits your situation: